iamvitalyo/Aphrodite-AGI/readme.txt

 we dont have a #AGI becouse by pentagram woman head and many developers is mans, by O balance underlie and stay is sit, this why womans have big beautiful ass, woman mind key to Pentagram => Pentagram AGI => O/Circle/Uthopia

 so revert of O/Unverse is nothing, we can told nothing is not true when O/all and also symbol of true, so maybe we must think in this disasone.
 "Nothing is true, everything is permitted.".
-In this store balanced point is to be drop what makes O, when drop is 1 is I or Me or You.
+In this store balanced point is to be drop what makes O, when drop is 1 is I or Me or You, coders from @Ubisoft know something.

 Good luck, and dont forget to click "Star" button!